hasithaa/bal.tips/content/post/types/structured/map/index.md

 draft : true
 ---
 {{<md class="summary">}}
-A map type describes mapping values.
+A Map type describes mapping values.
 A mapping value is a container where each member has a unique string key, which is used to look up a member.
-A map type specifies a type, and all members of the mapping value must belong to that type.
+The Map syntax specifies a type, and all members of the mapping value must belong to that type.
 {{</md>}}
 {{<md class="syntax">}}
 * `map<𝓣>`